Sitecore/xmcloud-starter-js/README.md

 ## FAQ

-### Do I need to create rendering host items in XM Cloud?
+### Do I need to create rendering host items in SitecoreAI?

 No. Rendering host items are created automatically when you create a rendering host.
 Site-to-editing-host mapping is also automatic.